DIY Long Tail EBike - Chapter 1- Intro

 Cut the frame (wear gloves) to separate the rear triangle, this frame has wish bone stays which is ideal and saves much faffing.
 To help get everything lined up draw a line on the floor using a straight edge, this can be used to line everything up.
 Once welded, it is hard to get everything apart again.

 Again you can see the line on the floor is useful for lining things up.
 To check for uprightness, hold a spirit level against the bottom bracket shell.
-There are not many points on the bikes were you can put a spirit level without getting a false reading.
+There are not many points on the bike were you can put a spirit level without getting a false reading.

 We are a fair way from mounting the motor and batteries!
 That's for sure, but you should have already have an idea of what to use so as to leave room for them in you design.